Liebman Institute for Science Innovation

 Planetarium Showcases

 MCC's planetarium offers 45 seats under a spectacular 8.3-meter dome with high-definition video in an immersive surround sound environment.
-The planetarium is available for students of all ages, as well as the general public.
+The planetarium is available for students of all ages and the general public.
 See general admission show information

 LISI-Sponsored Programs

-Science Olympiad sponsor - LISI aims to make MCC the hub for Science Olympiad tournaments in the State of Illinois.
+Science Olympiad sponsor - LISI aims to make MCC the hub for Science Olympiad tournaments in Illinois.
 Learn about the Illinois Science Olympiad

 Upcoming EventsMore Upcoming Events